Overview

 accounts, APCM will not independently place trades on behalf

-providing financial planning services to clients on a fee for
+planning services to clients on a fee for service basis.
+This

-service basis.
-This service includes reviewing a client’s financial
+service includes reviewing a client’s financial circumstances and

-circumstances and making recommendations to help a client
+making recommendations to help a client achieve their

-achieve their financial goals.
-Financial planning is generally
+financial goals.
+Financial planning is generally included with

-services, but may also be provided to other clients for whom
+may also be provided to other clients for whom we do not

 As of December 31, 2025, we managed $1,156,213,886 in